Explainer: what are flash floods?

 06 April 2018

 Flash flooding is a significant threat across Australia.
 It can cause roads to become rivers, washing away cars and people.
-And it's not just people living near rivers who are at risk; flash floods are particularly dangerous because they can affect areas away from watercourses and happen with little or no warning.
+And it's not just people living near rivers who are at risk.
+Flash floods can affect areas away from watercourses and happen with little or no warning.
 So what causes them and how can you stay safe?

-Flash floods are floods of a short duration and a relatively high flow that occur within six hours of rain falling.
+Flash floods are floods of short duration and a relatively high flow that happen within 6 hours of rain falling.

 Flash flooding can be divided into two main categories:

-- riverine flash flooding—urban creeks and steep rural creeks in the headwaters of river catchments which rise quickly in response to heavy rainfall; and
+- riverine flash flooding – urban creeks and steep rural creeks in the headwaters of river catchments which rise quickly in response to heavy rainfall

 What causes flash floods?